kovidgoyal/calibre/manual/typesetting_math.rst

 commands, with the small caveat that ampersands and less than and greater than signs have to be written as &amp; &lt; and &gt; respectively.

-The first step is to tell calibre that this will contains maths.
+The first step is to tell calibre that this will contains mathematics.
 You do this by adding the following snippet of code to the <head> section of the HTML file::

     <script type="text/x-mathjax-config"></script>